1. Keep communications open.

 Feedback should be the starting point of further conversation.
 Ask questions to fully understand your mentor’s evaluations and advice.
 Do not feel like you must impress your mentor, but do communicate your strengths, interests and skills.
 Give your mentor feedback and recognition for the help he or she provides.

 8. Be innovative and creative.

 Be a resource for new ideas.
 Your mentor probably hopes to learn as much from the relationship as you do.

 Keep conversations between you and your mentor private and confidential.
 Make sure this expectation for confidentiality is clear and reciprocal: your mentor must also feel confident in you maintaining confidentiality.

 10. Address misunderstandings as they arise.

 Communicate problems, issues, and misunderstandings within the relationship directly with your mentor in a timely fashion.

-12. Contact the Mentoring Program Committee with any questions or concerns during the mentorship.
+12. Contact the Mentoring Program Committee with any questions or concerns during the mentoring program.